Fudanyrd/COMP130191/README.md

 Solution: observe that each R-type operator has its I-type one, for simplicity, just use 'func' field to tell them apart.
 Workflow: `aludec.sv` $\rightarrow$ `controller.sv`.
+## Adding bne
+Add a new field `branchsrc` to controller will work.
+Truth tables are updated.